mykle1/MMM-AfterShip/README.md

 ## Examples

+WORK IN PROGRESS.
+YES! <b>Functional pre-release available now!</b>
+Please start using and send me your comments!
-WORK IN PROGRESS.<b> NO RELEASE YET!</b>EXPECTED DATE FOR V1.0 RELEASE 10 March 2018.
+V1.0 RELEASE is expected on 10-17 March 2018.

 Example with expected deliveries on a separate line:

 ![](pictures/1.png)

-Example in the compact view:
+Example of the same in the compact view:

 ![](pictures/2.png)